EduardaSRBastos/my-essential-toolbox/README.md

 <br>

 ## How to Use
-1. Visit the live version: [My Essential Toolbox](https://eduardasrbastos.github.io/my-essential-toolbox/)
+1. Visit the live version: [My Essential Toolbox](https://eduardasrbastos.github.io/my-essential-toolbox/).
 2. Select the tool you need and input your data to get instant results!

 ## Features
-- Simple and intuitive interface
+- Simple and intuitive interface.
-- Useful tools for daily tasks
+- Useful tools for daily tasks.
-- Works on all modern web browsers
+- Works on all modern web browsers.

 <br>